stfwi/redstonepen/documentation/redstone-logic-control/examples/analog-button-keypad/readme.md

-### RCA Example: Using Analog Input for 3x3 Button Keypad
+### RLC Example: Using Analog Input for 3x3 Button Keypad

 This example originates in the door lock control setup by `McnzStone`, and uses one input (here `Y`ellow) to latch a 3x3 button code sequence.